pengpeng-yu/FastPCC/README.md

-This project contains an implementation of our ICME 2023 paper "Sparse Representation based Deep Residual Geometry Compression Network for Large-scale Point Clouds" [1] and other improvements.
+This project contains an implementation of our ICME 2023 paper "Sparse Representation based Deep Residual Geometry Compression Network for Large-scale Point Clouds" [1] and other improvements (under review).
+Contact me for any reproduction issue: <yupp5@mail2.sysu.edu.cn>

 ## Highlights